lauriii/canvas/themes/xb_stark/templates/process_as_jsx/README.md

 - These are for arrays rendered by the semi_coupled theme engine instead of twig.
+- These templates need to be inside a `process_as_jsx` directory to be processed as React renderable.
 - Keeping the .html.twig extension makes it easier for twig and semi coupled templates to comfortably exist in the same render array, and even send Twig rendered markup to be used within a React component.